 Dynamax Adventures shiny Pokémon

-Ok, so here’s probably what you’re here for: how to get shiny Pokémon in Max Lairs.
-Thanks to YouTuber AustinJohnPlays, we now know that the shiny odds for any individual Pokémon is 1 in 300 encounters.
+The shiny odds for any individual Pokémon is 1 in 300 encounters.
 If you have the Shiny Charm item, obtained for completing the original Pokémon Sword and Shield Pokédex (not the Isle of Armor or Crown Tundra Pokédexs) these odds increase to 1 in 100 encounters.

 To stand the best chance of catching a shiny Pokémon, make sure you catch every single Dynamax Pokémon you encounter.
 When you finish your run, you are given the opportunity to keep any of the Pokémon you caught during your run.
 You don’t have to switch them in to replace your current Pokémon either, just catch them.
-Since there is a 100% catch rate for any Pokémon in the Max Lair, you can just stock up on regular Pokéballs and use those.
+Since there is a 100% catch rate for any Pokémon in the Max Lair, you can just stock up on regular Pokéballs and use those instead.

 You can use this to shiny hunt legendary Pokémon, and you can always go through the set route to re-encounter them if they’re not shiny, provided you didn’t pick it of course.